Aemene taprobanis

-Aemene taprobanis is a moth of the family Erebidae.
-It was described by Francis Walker in 1854.
+Aemene taprobanis is a moth of the family Erebidae, described by Francis Walker in 1854.
 It is found in China (Li-Kiang), the north-western Himalayas, India (Sikkim, Assam, Mumbai), Sri Lanka and Malacca.

 Description

 Head and thorax grey.
 Tegula usually with a black speck.
 Forewings grey, more or less suffused with fuscous.
 Waved sub-basal, antemedial, medial and postmedial black lines present.
 Postmedial lines excurved round the end of cell and then bent inwards to near the medial band and with some diffused streaks beyond it.
 A series of marginal specks and a black spot at center of cell and another at end of it.
 Hindwings pale and more or less suffused with fuscous.